marp/win10-to-win7-transformation-pack/readme.md

 # ![Windows 7 Logo](Windows.png) Windows 10 to Windows 7 Transformation Pack

 This transformation pack is designed using the best available tools and resources to closely replicate the look and feel of Windows 7.
-Unlike many other packs, it is highly customizable and fully open-source.
+It is highly customizable and built on open-source foundations.
+However, please note that some included components (such as StartIsBack++) may be proprietary software with their own licensing terms.
+Review the license of each component before use.

+## ⚠️ Warning

-**Warning:** This pack is still in active development.
-The author is not responsible for any issues or data loss caused by using this pack.
-Please make sure to create a full backup before installation or use.
+This pack is still in active development and is not yet complete.
+You may encounter bugs, compatibility issues, or unexpected behavior during installation or use.
+The author is not responsible for any issues, data loss, or system instability caused by using this pack.

+Before proceeding, please create a full system backup.
+Use at your own risk.

 ## Requirements
 - Windows 10 version 22H2 (earlier versions have not been tested, but may work)